jing-yen/tp/docs/team/icknee.md

     * Made tweaks to existing documentation of the feature `help` to improve clarity and provide more detailed information about available commands.
   * Developer Guide
     * Created sequence diagram for execute method in delete command, showing the interaction between objects when a delete operation is performed, which helps other developers understand the flow of execution.
+    * Created sequence diagram for group selection stage, showing the interaction between the Group class, Storage and Activity Manager which helps other developers understand how data is loaded in each group.
     * Wrote brief summary of the main components of the architecture, explaining the purpose and responsibilities of each component in the system.
     * Wrote non-functional requirements section detailing performance expectations, reliability standards, and compatibility requirements for the application.
+    * Fixed documentation bug relating to missing constructor call [PR #184](https://github.com/AY2425S2-CS2113-T13-2/tp/pull/184)

 * **Project Management**